 3. Get a feel for the current conflicts within the team.

-Talking within a secure environment allows team members to express if they are experiencing harassment or negative political infighting within the team.
-This can enable you to establish plans to start to eradicate unprofessional behavior in the group.
+Talking in a safe environment allows team members to express whether they are experiencing harassment or negative political infighting within the team.
+This can enable you to establish plans to start eradicating unprofessional behavior in the group.

 4. You can get regular updates on their work.

-You should ask for an update on their work but allow them to prioritize what they talk about.
-The question “what would you like to discuss” is open-ended enough to allow them to go through their updates.
-In your mind or on paper, you should know the critical activities they are working on, so if they have not covered them, ensure to make time at the end of the meeting.
+You should ask for an update on their work but allow them to prioritize what they discuss.
+The question “What would you like to discuss?” is open-ended enough to allow them to share their updates.
+In your mind or on paper, you should know the critical activities they are working on, so if they have not covered them, ensure that you make time at the end of the meeting.

-5. You can ask them to take on new challenges.
+5. You can ask them to take on new challenges.set targets take on new challenges

 6. You can ask them to help other struggling team members.

-A great way of fostering a winning team is to ask your high achievers to help other team members who are struggling with a task.
-It is almost like a mini promotion because the person feels like they can help others succeed; it makes them feel needed and is highly motivational.
+A great way to foster a winning team is to ask your high achievers to help other team members struggling with a task.
+It is almost like a mini promotion because the person feels they can help others succeed; it makes them feel needed and is highly motivational.

 7. You can iron out conflict in a private setting.

 Not everyone stays happy and motivated all the time.
-In fact, some people are downright miserable unless everything is going their way.
-One of the most exceptional people I ever hired is a cantankerous Hungarian from Slovakia.
+Some people are downright miserable unless everything is going their way.
+One of the most exceptional people I have ever hired is a cantankerous Hungarian from Slovakia.
 He has a pinpoint intellect and wants to challenge every decision he disagrees with.
-In fact, that was the reason I hired him; I knew he would test my direction and always provide an alternative view.
-If I won him over, I knew I was on the right path.
-Sometimes we agreed to disagree, but if we disagreed strongly, the one-on-one meeting was the place to talk it out and resolve the issue.
+That was why I hired him; I knew he would test my direction and always provide an alternative view.
+I knew I was on the right path if I won him over.
+Sometimes, we agreed to disagree, but if we disagreed strongly, the one-on-one meeting was the place to talk it out and resolve the issue.

 8. You get to congratulate them on their successes.